Local food: Food miles

 Critics of the local foods movement question the fundamental principles behind the push to eat locally.
 For example, the concept that fewer "food miles" translates to a more sustainable meal has not been supported by major scientific studies.
 According to a study conducted at Lincoln University in New Zealand: "As a concept, food miles has gained some traction with the popular press and certain groups overseas.
 However, this debate which only includes the distance food travels is spurious as it does not consider total energy use especially in the production of the product."
-The locavore movement has been criticized by Dr. Vasile Stănescu, the co-senior editor of the Critical Animal Studies book series, as being idealistic and for not actually achieving the environmental benefits of the claim that the reduced food miles decrease the number of gasses emitted.
+The locavore movement has been criticized by Vasile Stănescu, the co-senior editor of the Critical Animal Studies book series, as being idealistic and for not actually achieving the environmental benefits of the claim that the reduced food miles decrease the number of gasses emitted.
 Studies have shown that the amount of gasses saved by local transportation while existing, does not have a significant enough impact to consider it a benefit.
 Food miles concept does not consider agriculture, which is having contributed the highest when it comes to greenhouse gas emissions.
 Plus, season and transportation medium also makes a difference.

+Food choice

 The only study to date that directly focuses on whether or not a local diet is more helpful in reducing greenhouse gases was conducted by Christopher L. Weber and H. Scott Matthews at Carnegie-Mellon.
 They concluded that "dietary shift can be a more effective means of lowering an average household's food-related climate footprint than 'buying local'".
-However, a 2022 study suggests global food miles CO_{2} emissions are 3.5–7.5 times higher than previously estimated, with transport accounting for about 19% of total food-system emissions, albeit shifting towards plant-based diets remains substantially more important.
-Because of such a shift being needed (mainly for climate change mitigation) and because the transport of vegetables, fruits, cereal and flour make up the largest share of the emissions, the study concludes that "a shift towards plant-based foods must be coupled with more locally produced items, mainly in affluent countries".
+An Our World In Data post makes the same point, that food choice is overwhelmingly more important than emissions from transport.
+However, a 2022 study suggests global food miles CO_{2} emissions are 3.5–7.5 times higher than previously estimated, with transport accounting for about 19% of total food-system emissions, though shifting towards plant-based diets would still remain substantially more important.
+The study concludes that "a shift towards plant-based foods must be coupled with more locally produced items, mainly in affluent countries".